 I recently did some reading about different forms of attachment styles in relationships.
-I'm fascinated to learn more about myself as part of my ongoing personal development journey, and determined to provide the healthiest version of myself to Annie, my son and the people I care most about.
+I'm fascinated to learn more about myself as part of my ongoing personal development journey.
 Basically, what I've learned is that there are 2 attachment styles: Secure and Insecure.
 I dug deeper to determine what my attachment style has been in past relationships, determined not to repeat the same pattern in my current relationship with Annie.
 Based on a checklist of the behaviors, I fell into the Anxious Attachment Style.

 In the last several months, I've made a conscious effort to put myself out there to broaden my peripheral view on life.
 I not only feel a boost in my self-esteem, but I also feel that I'm socially more comfortable in my own skin than ever before.
 I've attended a number of social functions where I knew very few to know one at all.
 I've gone to business seminars and conferences that I normally would have turned down the moment I heard they were taking place, and I went on a number of dates just for the hell of it.
 A dear friend once told me that going on dates is like going for a series of job interviews: you gain practice and experience hoping someday for that perfect match.
 As it stands right now, I remain unemployed.